Kevin Toner

-Kevin Stephen Toner (born 18 July 1996) is an Irish professional footballer who plays as a defender for La Nucía in the Segunda División RFEF.
+Kevin Stephen Toner (born 18 July 1996) is an Irish professional footballer who plays as a centre-back for Spanish Segunda Federación club Minera.
 Although he plays as a centre-back usually, Toner has also played at left-back.
 Toner is a product of the Aston Villa academy, having been signed as youngster from Home Farm.
 He spent time on loan from Aston Villa at Kidderminster Harriers, Walsall, Bradford City and Stevenage.
 He left Villa in 2018, spending 2 years with St Patrick's Athletic in the League of Ireland Premier Division.

 Club career

 Aston Villa

 Toner joined the Aston Villa academy in 2012 from Home Farm having earlier played for his hometown club Ashbourne United.
 Having progressed through the academy and the development squad, where he was captain, Toner signed a contract with the club in July 2015, ending all the transfer speculation.

 On 23 April 2016, Toner made his senior début for already-relegated Aston Villa, coming on as a second-half substitute for Micah Richards in a Premier League match against Southampton.
 He made his first start for the Villans a week later in a 3–2 defeat to Watford.
 The club's caretaker Eric Black described his performance as "outstanding and deserves enormous credit, as he kept his head held high and he has performed at Premier League level."